Skip to content

 What is laser & energy?

 Laser and advanced energy procedures use focused light and energy devices to cut, seal and treat tissue with precision.
 At our Santa Monica practice, Dr. Antonio Pedraza applies CO₂ laser, vessel-sealing devices and related energy tools during minimally invasive and soft-tissue surgery for dogs and cats across Los Angeles.
 Because these tools can seal small blood vessels and nerve endings as they work, procedures often involve less bleeding, reduced swelling and less post-operative discomfort for the patient.
 They are selected case by case and frequently combined with laparoscopy or endoscopy.
 Outcomes depend on individual evaluation, the specific condition and overall health, and no procedure is risk-free.
-Dr. Pedraza explains the expected benefits and risks for each dog or cat before recommending a laser or energy approach.
+Dr. Pedraza explains the expected benefits and risks for each dog and cat before recommending a laser or energy approach.

 Key facts